nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Adding a lesson

-1. Adding a lesson to a students while all students are being shown
+1. Adding a lesson to a students while all students are being shown<br>
 Prerequisites: List all students using the `list` command.
 Multiple students in the list.

   * Test case: `ladd 1 date/12 Oct 2021 time/1100-1200 subject/Science rates/40`<br>
      Expected: A lesson with the corresponding details will be added to the lesson list of the 1st person in the displayed list.